CABLE353/SetupOS/README.md

 Hello!
 CABLE53 here.
 These are the instructions & some quick details on how to use what I like to call a "simpler & primitive reverse pixie booting without the PXE"😁(trust me it's all offline and safe) to install the Windows 11 OS on multiple PC's quickly(& help to hopefully better compete with the mac DFU deployment; you're welcome ms🙄).

 With PXE booting starting to fall out of fashion due to security issues, CEO issues, & whatnot; I've decided to take matters into my own hands & revive this functionality in a different, but simple primitive way.
 It all runs natively inside the WindowsPE environment, offline(if you want it to), & you can boot right into it(using the Installation Media provided by either ms itself or your entity).
 The SetupOS script(Via the wpeshl.ini file in the Installation Media) is able to load as WindowsPE boots up.
 A series of checks will then be run when the script first starts.
 The first one finds what the USB Drive mounted to, & runs the setup.exe from the USB drive in case you need to do it that way.
 The seccond check initializes the network card a few times with the default drivers included with WindowsPE, & the 3rd & last check will display output of the ```ipconfig``` command.
-A pause will be executed afterwards to give users a chance to view the output of the ```ipconfig``` command to make sure that the Client can see the Host(it's pretty important).
+A pause will be executed afterwards to give users a chance to view the output of the ```ipconfig``` command to make sure that the Client can see the Host(important).
 Then it will ```cls``` & finally load into the DLA menu explained more in the Readme file below.

 I Also made sure that in each ```.bat``` file, each command is explained; & if you don't like something(or get suspicious about anything😥), well since it's just command prompt, you're free to open notepad or whatever & edit/lookover/examine this stuff to get what you want/need.
 I'm a bit of a noobe, so please be patient.
 This is my first GitHub Release or whatever it's called.
 This all took me a few months to update & grind out but I finally got a working concept, & it's something cool that I wanted to share to whomever wants to test it & maybe make better(less clunky).